• Menu

 Grover Poole in 1942 when he worked as a Business Manager for the National Park College in Forest Glen, Maryland.

 The tower sits over the opening of an artesian well with pumps located under the tower itself.
-Another building adjacent to the tower, which can be seen in some earlier photographs, housed fluoridation and filtering equipment when the water company was supplying water directly to customers.
+Another building adjacent to the tower, seen in earlier photographs, housed fluoridation and filtering equipment when the water company was supplying water directly to customers.
 When it was operational, it stored 200,000 gallons of water pumped up from the nearby artesian springs.
-The water tank occupies the upper quarter of the cylindrical tower while seven floors, one room per floor, constitute the lower three quarters.
+The water tank occupies the upper quarter of the cylindrical tower, while seven floors, one room per floor, constitute the lower three quarters.

 According to legend, when the tower was filled with water to service the tourist camps along Florida Avenue, the Arcade facility, and the upstairs hotel, Richardson miscalculated the power and speed with which the water would make its way from the top of the tower to the faucets below.
 When the first faucet was opened, the rushing water blew the fixtures off the walls.